 External logic gates should have the same ground reference as the DAI-2.
 Unused logic-level inputs should be left unconnected.
 The time required for a logic-level input change to activate a function is controlled by user-programming and is discussed in the programming section of this manual.

-The logic-level inputs are labeled LL1-LL4 on the relay panel.
+The logic-level inputs are labeled IN 1 through IN 4 on J10 of the relay panel.

 3.2.6 Manual Connect Input